TMPKKecske/WordFreq/README.md

 # WordFreq
-#### This app can rank the 10.000 most used words in the chinese language, so you can know how important each new word you encounter.
+#### This app can rank the 10.000 most used words in the Chinese language, so you can know how important is each new word you encounter.
 #### Download the WordFreq apk from here： https://github.com/TMPKKecske/WordFreq/releases/download/1.0.0/wordfreq-release.apk
 ## How to use：
 1. Write your words into the field “Your words: ”